On completeness of local intertwining periods: The group case

+Let $P$ and $P'$ be parabolic subgroups of $G$, and $M$ and $M'$ respective Levi subgroups.
 We fix a maximal split torus $T_0$ of $G$ which we take of the form $T_{0,H}\times T_{0,H}$ for $T_{0,H}$ a maximal split torus of $H$, and $P_0$ a minimal parabolic subgroup of $G$ containing it, which we take of the form $P_0=P_{0,H}\times P_{0,H}$ for $P_{0,H}$ a minimal parabolic subgroup of $H$.
-We denote by $W_H$ the Weyl group of $H$ with respect to $S_H$.
+We denote by $W_H$ the Weyl group of $H$ with respect to $T_{0,H}$.
 Without loss of generality, thanks to Section \ref{sec indep conj1}, we assume that $P,\ P', \ M$ and $M'$ are standard for these choices.
 Later when we consider holomorphic sections, they will be chosen with respect to any maximal compact subgroup $K_H\times K_H$ of $G$, where $K_H$ is in good position with respect to $(P_0,M_0)$.
 It then follows from the proof of Lemma \ref{lm double good position} that $K_H$ is automatically in good position with respect to $(P,M)$ and $(P',M')$.
-In this situation $P=P_H\times P_H'$ for $P_H,\ P_H'$ standard parabolic subgroups of $G$, and $M=M_H\times M_H'$ for $M_H,\ M_H'$ the standard Levi subgroups of $P_H\ P_H'$ respectively.
+In this situation $P=P_H\times P_H'$ for $P_H,\ P_H'$ standard parabolic subgroups of $G$, and $M=M_H\times M_H'$ for $M_H,\ M_H'$ the standard Levi subgroups of $P_H,\ P_H'$ respectively.
 We put This set is clearly stable by left translation under $M_H$, and where and $W_{M_H}$ is the Weyl group of $M_H$ with respect to $S_H$.

 The symmetric space identifies with $H$ via the map and also with $G/H$ via the map